Liav-Tausi/virustotal_cli/README.md

-This program is a **CLI** running scanner that allows users to scan multiple **files and URLs** for potential malware and viruses.
+VTAutomator is a wrapper for virustotal, this program is an **CLI** running scanner that allows users to scan multiple **files and URLs** for potential malware and viruses.
 It utilizes the **VirusTotal** database API and retrieve scan results and reputation scores for the given files or URLs.

 ### *VTAutomator*
 serves as the base class for the other classes and contains common functionality such as endpoints data, cache handling, and error handling.